bikefittr.com

 With only 30-45 minutes on the bike, you can afford more aggression:

-• 60-90 minutes of cycling requires sustainable position
+• 60-90 minutes of cycling — position must be sustainable but can be aggressive

 Half Ironman (70.3)